axibase/atsd-use-cases/how-to/github/pr-report.md

 Execute the `docker run` command to launch a local ATSD [sandbox](https://github.com/axibase/dockers/tree/atsd-sandbox) instance.

+The launch command must be modified to include legitimate.

 Replace the `SERVER_URL` parameter with the public DNS name of the Docker host where the sandbox container will be running.
+The `ORGANIZATION` variable should contain the case-sensitive name of the organization whose repositories should be queried when generating the daily report.
+The `TOKEN` variable should contain the [GitHub OAuth token](#generating-oauth-access-token) which must be generated to query repositories using the GraphQL API.
+The `SUBSCRIBERS` variable should contain the comma-separated list of email addresses who will be subscribed to the daily report.

 ```sh
 docker run -d -p 8443:8443 \